Elections in the United Kingdom: Northern Ireland Assembly elections

-Northern Ireland Assembly elections occur every five (formally four) years on the first Thursday in May.
+Northern Ireland Assembly elections occur every five (formerly four) years on the first Thursday in May.
 They began in 1998, when the assembly created by the Northern Ireland Act 1998 began its first session.
 For elections to the Northern Ireland Assembly, the Single Transferable Vote system, is used.
 Under this system, voters rank individual candidates in order of preference.
 STV was chosen as the electoral method to attempt to give adequate representation to the different sectarian groups in Northern Ireland.
 Elections continued even when the assembly was suspended between 2002 and 2007.